gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 **From Friend's perspective:**
 The measurement occurs.
 The wavefunction collapses.
-Friend sees a definite outcome — say, spin-up.
+Friend sees a definite outcome, say, spin-up.

 **From Wigner's perspective:**
 The laboratory is a closed quantum system.